IanTeda/old.hugo.ianteda.com/content/blog/2017-12-02-life-is-hard-and-that-is-good.md

 slug: life-is-hard-and-that-is-good
 ---

-A letter to my kids,
+A letter to my Children,

 {{< blockquote src="http://philosiblog.com/2012/02/17/real-difficulties-can-be-overcome-it-is-only-the-imaginary-ones-that-are-unconquerable/" quote="Real difficulties can be overcome; it is only the imaginary ones that are unconquerable." author="Theodore N. Vail">}}